CodeSpotlight/oss-codespotlight/README.md

-# Code Spotlight
+# CodeSpotlight
 ## Main Website Repository

-Welcome to the **Code Spotlight Open Source Internship Program Website** repository!
+Welcome to the **CodeSpotlight Open Source Internship Program Website** repository!

-This project serves as the official home for everything related to the **Code Spotlight Open Source Internship Program**, including applying to the internship, exploring available tracks and projects, and learning everything you need to know about the initiative.
+This project serves as the official home for everything related to the **CodeSpotlight Open Source Internship Program**, including applying to the internship, exploring available tracks and projects, and learning everything you need to know about the initiative.

 ---

 ## **About This Repository**
-This repository contains the source code for the Code Spotlight website, which acts as the central hub for:
+This repository contains the source code for the CodeSpotlight website, which acts as the central hub for:
 - **Program Overview**: Learn about what makes the internship unique.
 - **Tracks and Projects**: Explore available tracks (Frontend - Angular, Frontend - Next.js, Backend - Node.js) and view participating projects.
 - **Application Process**: A guided application form to join the internship.